 - Tostito scoops – to serve

-- In a cast iron skillet (other other skillet), sauté the diced onion and jalapeño in olive oil, over medium high heat.
-After about 4-5 minutes, add the garlic and stir another 30 seconds.
+- In a cast iron skillet (other other skillet), sauté the diced onion and jalapeño in butter, over medium high heat until softened, just a few minutes.

 - Add the salt, pepper, cumin, and flour, and stir constantly for a minute or two, or until the flour is fully absorbed.